prorev/prorev.github.io/_posts/2020-01-11-fscapture-on-linux.md

    - opt
    - wine
 ---
-On Linux I have some Windows programs that I miss.
+On Linux I have some Windows programs that I miss, but this will work for any Windows program.

 The <a title="FSCapture" href="https://www.faststone.org/FSCaptureDetail.htm">FSCapture</a> program for instance.